CG Principle

 Society, Community and Environment

-In addition, the Company has established a Code of Conduct for all directors, executives and employees which serves as guidelines for performing their duties with honesty, trustworthiness and fairness.
+In addition, the Company has established a Code of Conduct for all directors, executives and employees as guidelines for performing their duties with honesty, trustworthiness and fairness.
 The Company strictly supervises and ensures compliance with the code of conduct, including enforcing disciplinary and punishment actions.
-The Company has a Whistleblowing policy and procedures that offer protection for whistleblowers (further details are disclosed in “the Company’s Anti–Corruption policy” on the Company’s website) and establishes a Whistleblowing channel for all employees to submit their complaints or concerns relating to any potential unethical or unlawful behavior, financial improprieties or to report perceived violations of law or the Company’s policy directly to the Chairman of the Audit Committee through an e-mail: whistleblowing@ifscapthai.com or regular mail, and information shall be treated as confidential.
+The Company has a Whistleblowing policy and procedures that offer protection for whistleblowers (the details appear in “the Company’s Anti-Corruption Policy” on the Company’s website).
+Furthermore, the Company provides a channel for lodging complaints or reporting concerns regarding any conduct that may constitute improper behavior, unethical practices, legal violations, financial misconduct, or fraud, as well as any breaches of laws or the Company’s policies.
+Complaints may be submitted directly to the Chairman of the Audit Committee via email at: whistleblowing@ifscapthai.com or by post.
+All information will be treated with strict confidentiality.

-The Board of Directors ensures that the Company’s material information disclosures such as financial information, financial reports, and non-financial information both in Thai and English are disclosed to the public in an accurate, transparent and timely manner according to the notifications of the Stock Exchange of Thailand (“SET”) and the Securities and Exchange Commission (“SEC”).
-The Company discloses such information through online systems of the SET, the Annual Report/the Annual Registration Statement/(Form 56-1 One Report), the Company’s website (investor.ifscapthai.com), the submission of the Notice of the Annual General Meeting of Shareholders via post etc.
+The Board of Directors oversees the Company’s disclosure of material information to the public, including financial information, financial reports, and non-financial information, in both Thai and English, in an accurate, transparent, and timely manner, in compliance with the requirements of the Stock Exchange of Thailand (“SET”) and the Securities and Exchange Commission (“SEC”).
+The Company disseminates such information through the SET’s electronic disclosure system and via the Company’s website, such as the Annual Report (Form 56-1 One Report) and notices of shareholders’ meetings.

-For the quality of financial reports, the Company has appointed Deloitte Touche Tohmatsu Jaiyos Audit Co., Ltd. (“Deloitte”) as the Company’s auditors, who have been approved by the SEC, independent and have no relationship with the Company.
+For the quality of its financial reports, the Company has appointed Deloitte Touche Tohmatsu Jaiyos Audit Co., Ltd. (“Deloitte”) as its auditors, who have been approved by the SEC and are independent, with no relationship with the Company.
 This ensures that the financial reports are accurate and prepared in accordance with the generally accepted accounting standards.
 The Audit Committee shall review the Company’s financial reports and financial statements disclosures.
-The Company has also disclosed the report of Independent Certified Public Accountants, the Management Discussion and Analysis Report (MD&A), the report of the Board of Directors’ Responsibilities for Financial Statements, the report of the Audit Committee, roles and duties of the Board of Directors and the Sub-Committees, Directors’ meeting attendance, as well as the remuneration of the Directors and Executives in the Annual Report.
+The Company has also disclosed the Report of Independent Certified Public Accountants and Financial Statements of the Company, the Management Discussion and Analysis (MD&A), the Report of the Board of Directors’ Responsibilities for Financial Report, the Report of the Audit Committee, the Report of the Compensation and Nomination Committee, roles and duties of the Board of Directors and the Sub-Committees, meeting attendance, as well as the remuneration of the directors and executives in the Annual Report.

-The Board of Directors appointed by shareholders is responsible for the entire business operations of the Company, including authority, approval, corporate governance, and business strategies.
-They are also accountable for overseeing the management team and assuming the ultimate responsibility of reviewing the risk strategy and financial stability, thus the Board of Directors plays an important role in corporate governance for maximizing benefits to the Company and shareholders.
+The Board of Directors, appointed by the shareholders, is responsible for overseeing the Company’s overall operations, including providing direction, approving matters, and supervising corporate governance and organizational strategy.
+They are also accountable for overseeing the management and assuming the ultimate responsibility of reviewing the risk strategy and financial stability.
+Therefore, the Board plays a key role in corporate governance and is accountable to shareholders in fulfilling its duties for the greatest benefit of the Company and its shareholders collectively.

-The Compensation and Nomination Committee has devised the selection criteria for the director position, using the Company’s business operations as the basis.
-Hence, the required qualifications of the suitable candidates have been identified so that they appropriately serve the Company’s strategy in operating the business.
-The critical qualifications are especially emphasized, and that the Board shall be diverse enough in terms of professional skills, special expertise, knowledge and competencies, gender, and work experiences, in order to appoint the suitable candidate for the position that can contribute to benefits of the Company.
-With this, the Company has developed the Board Skills Matrix, summarized in the bar charts below, to be used as guidelines for reviewing the Board’s structure and for the nomination of new directors to ensure that the incumbents possess suitable qualifications that are in line with the Company’s direction.
-In this regard, the people assuming the director or executive positions must possess all the qualifications stated in Section 68 of the Public Company Limited Act B.E.
-2535 (including the amendment), the Securities and Exchange Act B.E.
-2535 (including the amendments) as well as the Notification of the Capital Market Supervisory, other laws and relevant regulations.
+The Compensation and Nomination Committee has established nomination criteria for directors based on the Company’s business operations.
+The qualifications of suitable candidates have accordingly been defined to support the Company’s strategic direction.
+The Board places strong emphasis on key qualifications and ensures diversity in terms of professional skills, specialized expertise, knowledge, competencies, gender, and work experience to identify and appoint candidates who can contribute to the Company’s sustainable growth.
+With this, the Company has developed a Board Skills Matrix, summarized in the bar charts below, which is used as a guideline for reviewing the Board’s composition and for nominating new directors to ensure that current directors possess appropriate qualifications aligned with the Company’s strategic direction.
+In this regard, persons appointed as directors or executives must possess all qualifications and must not have any prohibited characteristics as prescribed under Section 68 of the Public Company Limited Act B.E.
+2535 (and its amendments), the Securities and Exchange Act B.E.
+2535 (and its amendments), the Notification of the Capital Market Supervisory Board, and other relevant laws and regulations.

 Board skill matrix

-*The evaluation is based on the educational background, work experiences, professional skills and training/seminar records.
+*Candidates are assessed based on educational background, work experience, professional skills, and training/seminar participation.

 The Board of Directors has the power, duties and responsibilities to manage the Company to be in compliance with laws, objectives and regulations of the Company, as well as the resolution of the shareholders’ meeting with lawful approval, honesty and carefulness of the Company’s benefits.
 The summary of important power, duties and responsibilities is as follows: